Updated May 2023

 When you find someone on your property, call the police.
 They can determine if the person is a trespasser or a squatter.
 If they are a trespasser, the police will consider it a criminal issue and remove them.
 If they are a squatter, you will need to move on to civil court.

-If it is determined that the individual should be treated as a squatter, you will need to start the eviction process.
+If it is determined that the individual should be treated as a squatter, you’ll need to start the eviction process.
 The process for serving an eviction to a squatter is very similar to any other eviction process.

 Serve the squatter with an eviction notice as soon as possible.
 Don’t delay any longer than is necessary to draw up the documents needed to send out your notice.